ThomasZakaria/fasa7ny_backend/README.md

 ## ⚙️ Installation & Setup

-To run the Fasa7ny environment locally, you will need to start both the Python AI service and the Node.js backend.
+To run the Fasa7ny environment locally, you need to start both the Python AI service and the Node.js backend.

 ### Prerequisites